Blasting explosives user licence

 First complete the blasting explosives user application form.

 Then take the completed application form to an Australia Post office along with:

-- if applying for a civil class certified copies of qualifications issued by a recognised institution and a reference from a licence holder stating the applicant has experience in the class being applied for; if applying for a mining class, a letter from Planning & Enviroment - Resources & Energy endorsing the class being applied for must accompany the application
+- if applying for a civil class certified copies of qualifications issued by a recognised institution and a reference from a licence holder stating the applicant has experience in the class being applied for;

 - if applying for mutual recognition a certified copy of front and back of interstate explosive licence

 - a medical report stating that the applicant does not have any physical or medical impairment that would affect their ability to perform the duties of a blasting explosive user.
 The statement/report must not be dated more than six months before the date of the application form

 - a photocopy of a street directory map or other map with site location (if applying for storage)

 - site security plan (if applying for storage)